Filing a Formal Complaint or Making a Police Report: What Can You Expect?

 The EORC/Title IX Office is responsible for addressing and responding to allegations of sex-based discrimination, sexual harassment, interpersonal violence, and other sexual misconduct.
 Accordingly, the EORC Office conducts investigations into formal complaints alleging a violation of the University’s Title IX or Interpersonal Violence and Sexual Misconduct Policies, and provides supportive measures and accommodations to parties, with or without the filing of a formal complaint.

-Honey Ussery, the Assistant Director of Equal Opportunity & Regulatory Compliance (EORC) and Title IX Coordinator, is the appropriate University official to contact to make a report or formal complaint of sex-based discrimination, sexual harassment, relationship violence, or other sexual misconduct.
+Honey Ussery, the Director of Regulatory Compliance and Title IX Coordinator, is the appropriate University official to contact to make a report or formal complaint of sex-based discrimination, sexual harassment, relationship violence, or other sexual misconduct.

-Individuals who are alleged to be the victim of conduct that could constitute sexual harassment under the University’s Title IX Policy or its Interpersonal Violence and Sexual Misconduct Policy should contact the Assistant Director of EORC/Title IX Coordinator to file a formal complaint using the contact information below.
+Individuals who are alleged to be the victim of conduct that could constitute sexual harassment under the University’s Title IX Policy or its Interpersonal Violence and Sexual Misconduct Policy should contact the Director of Regulatory Compliance/Title IX Coordinator to file a formal complaint using the contact information below.

 Honey Ussery

-Assistant Director of EORC and Title IX Coordinator
+Director of Regulatory Compliance and Title IX Coordinator

 Office of Equal Opportunity & Regulatory Compliance